 C) A 250-word essay describing what you have done to prepare for graduate study, why you are applying to this program and what your post-DNP career goals are

-Applicants are to complete the top portion of the reference form (Item F) and forward to the three references they have listed on the UW System online application.
-Reference forms are to be sent directly from the references to the College of Nursing Graduate Program Office.
-This can be done either by email, fax or mailing to the address listed above.
-Due to the current COVID-19 situation, please have all references email their completed forms to firstname.lastname@example.org.
+Applicants are to complete the top portion of the reference form (Item F below) and forward to three references.
+Reference forms are to be sent directly from the references to the College of Nursing Graduate Program Office via email to email@example.com.

-F) Reference Letter Form – A minimum of three references forms are required from a current supervisor, organization/agency leader and/or professor.***
+F) DNP Reference Form – A minimum of three references forms are required from a current supervisor, organization/agency leader and/or professor.***